 I) The Internship Coordinator will print and sign the proposal and notify you to pick up the printed copy.

 II) You will pick up the proposal and get the other three signatures on your proposal-- the host, adviser and you (the intern).

 III) Once you have all four signatures, return the proposal to the the Internship Coordinator.
 The "date of final approval" will be recorded on the proposal by the Internship Coordinator.
-A copy will made for you.
-Keep this signed document close at hand during your internship-- it serves as your proof of agreement between you and the department.

 ***Note: You must have a signed internship proposal before you do your internship work.

 Step 6: These two tasks can be done at the same time.
 Or, you may complete your internship and then you must take the MGMT 489 course in the following semester.

 Once you have a complete proposal with all the signatures, the Internship Coordinator will ask the Mgmt 489 instructor to open the course for you.
 Once you receive a confirmation email from the instructor, you should register for the course within the time period specified in this email.

 6b.
 Complete your internship

 Develop a timeline for your internship and discuss it with your Internship Advisor